By Dr Sophie Haroon, Medicolegal Consultant, and Simon Evans, Litigation Solicitor, Medical Protection

 He started to walk at age two and a half years.
 His only limitations were being unable to run well and some hip discomfort when active.
 Later review showed Child H to be progressing well towards his milestones albeit slightly slower compared to his peers.
 Radiologically, his hip appeared good.

-Child H’s mother alleged that Dr B failed to undertake a hip examination at the baby check.
-If Dr B had done so, he would have identified Child H had hip instability, and urgently referred him to hospital where DDH would have been confirmed and then managed with a Pavlik harness.
+Dr B received a solicitor’s letter, representing Child H’s mother, alleging that Dr B failed to undertake a hip examination at the six week baby check.
+It was stated that, if Dr B had undertaken a hip examination, he would have identified that Child H had hip instability, and urgently referred him to hospital where DDH would have been confirmed and then managed with a Pavlik harness.
 Instead, Child H suffered a seven-month delayed diagnosis, pain, delayed milestones, the need for more intensive treatment and possibly a poor prognosis.

-Mrs H’s GP expert advised that there was no evidence of a hip examination by Dr B. If the hips were examined this was not documented; also, if the hips were examined it was inadequate as the hip instability was not identified.
-No comment was made about Mrs H’s reference to a “clicky” hip.
+The plaintiff’s GP expert advised that there was no evidence of a hip examination by Dr B. If the hips were examined this was not documented; also, if the hips were examined it was inadequate, as the hip instability was not identified.
+No comment was made in the records about Mrs H’s reference to a “clicky” hip.

 How Medical Protection assisted